Tal al-Mallohi

 Tal Dosr al-Mallohi (alternately, al-Mallouhi) (طل الملوحي) born January 4, 1991 is a Syrian blogger from Homs.
 In December 2009, Tal was taken from her home by Syrian forces, which took issue with the contents of her blog (specifically some of the poems she wrote about Palestine, alongside other social commentary).

 Tal al-Mallohi was accused by the Syrian government of being a spy for the United States of America, and sentenced on February 15, 2011 to five years in prison.
 During her ordeal, she was called "the youngest prisoner of conscience in the Arab world".

-Detention of Tal al-Mallohi
+She was to be released in 2014 but as of late 2023 she remained imprisoned.
+In December 2024, she was released from prison by rebel forces after the fall of the Assad regime.

+Background

+Hundreds, if not thousands, of Syrians have been arrested due to their blogging, political activism or expressing their views.
+Many were sentenced to long prison terms.

+Reporters Without Borders reported that at least four influential Syrian internet activists were behind bars in 2009, making Syria one of more than 12 countries which the report classified as "enemies of the Internet".
+Syrian authorities also banned an estimated 200 websites, including Facebook, YouTube and even Wikipedia, but the Syrians citizens and human rights activists, and most users have found ways to get around the bans.